-John Kerry, the US secretary of state, has arrived in Doha to meet with members of the Gulf Cooperation Council (GCC) to reassure them over last month’s nuclear deal between world powers and Iran.
+John Kerry, the US secretary of state, has held meetings with senior officials of Arab Gulf states to reassure them over last month’s nuclear deal between world powers and Iran.

 The Gulf Arab states have publicly welcomed the deal reached last month in Vienna but many have expressed private reservations.